 Life within the body of Christ.
 It seems to mean so many different things to people.
-For many, the church is simply a social gathering of like minded folks.
+For many, the church is simply a social gathering of like-minded folks.
 And they participate in it so long as there is nothing better to do.
-For others, church is a place/activity that they attend, hoping to be uplifted and better prepared for the week ahead.
-And if it does not accomplish that, they will move on to another place in hope that it will meet their needs.
+For others, the church is a place/activity that they attend, hoping to be uplifted and better prepared for the week ahead.
+And if it does not accomplish that, they will move on to another place in the hope that it will meet their needs.
 And for still others, the church is an opportunity to get to know God better.
 As well as to serve and worship him alongside other believers.

-For the most part I see myself falling into the third group.
+For the most part, I see myself falling into the third group.
 Yet I believe even that falls short of what we should be.
 There are several passages in Paul’s writings that discuss spiritual gifts.
 And one of these is in the 12th chapter of Romans.
 In this passage is tucked away a little expression that has recently jumped out at me.
 And it is making me take stock again of what it means to be a part of the body of Christ.

 For just as each of us has one body with many members, and these members do not all have the same function, so in Christ we, though many, form one body, and each member belongs to all the others.Romans 12:4-5 NIV

 I generally think that I belong to Christ, serve him, and am answerable to him.
 If I fall short, if I fail to serve effectively, if for a while I just sit on the sidelines, it is just a matter between God and myself.
-And it is me that ultimately suffers.
-But is that really the case.
+And it is me who ultimately suffers.
+But is that really the case?
 Romans 12:5 says that as a member of the body, I belong to all of the other members.
 I do not belong just to Christ, the head of the body; I belong to every other member as well.

 Belonging to Each Other